paras1729kori/React-Sessions/2nd Session.md

 # 2nd Session
 ## Create React App Template
-> * Just make everyone do this.
-> * run command create-react-app app_name one day prior of starting this
 * Now that we have a fair idea about what exactly react is all about
 * We can now start learning the concepts or more of the different things react gives us to make our work more intereseting
 * So, let's create our first react app "The Traditional Way"
 * Simply, create a folder named whatever you like ('dsc-react' ig for me)
-> Explain create react template
 * Now, as you can see there are many different thing here but remember "Kaam se kaam rakho aur aage badho"
 * So, don't focus on any other stuff
     * Just see that there is an index.html file like we had